retostauffer/python-colorspace/source/articles/hcl_palettes.rst

 well.
 Therefore, the *colorspace* package provides three types of palettes based on the HCL model:

-* *Qualitative*: Designed for coding categorical information, i.e., where no particular ordering of categories is available and every color should receive the same perceptual weight.
+* *Qualitative:* Designed for coding categorical information, i.e., where no particular ordering of categories is available and every color should receive the same perceptual weight.
-* *Sequential*: Designed for coding ordered/numeric information, i.e., going
+* *Sequential:* Designed for coding ordered/numeric information, i.e., going
   from high to low (or vice versa).
-* *Diverging*: Designed for coding ordered/numeric information around a central neutral value, i.e., where colors diverge from neutral to two extremes.
+* *Diverging:* Designed for coding ordered/numeric information around a central neutral value, i.e., where colors diverge from neutral to two extremes.

 The corresponding classes are :py:class:`qualitative_hcl`,